 Suspension can be initiated by the listed company itself or by the market regulators, the SEHK and the SFC.
 Usually, suspensions initiated by listed companies involve material corporate activities and fundamental concerns about the company's suitability for listing and / or trading, while a suspension initiated by regulators may be in relation to untoward movements in price or trading volume.
 A listed company which intends to suspend trading of its shares should apply to the SEHK with specified reasons.

 How long can a suspension last?

-It depends.
-There is no time limit for a suspension.
+It depends but the SEHK can delist an issuer after a trading suspension of 18 and 12 continuous months for main board and GEM issuers respectively.
 For a temporary suspension related to corporate activities, trading will usually resume once a proper announcement has been made.
 In the event of great concerns, such as liquidation and material litigations, the suspension might be much longer.
 The continuation of a suspension for a prolonged period without appropriate measures being taken to resume trading may eventually lead to delisting.

 What should I do if my stock has been suspended?